 - Get good seat covers: Start protecting them early.

 - Get custom fitted waterproof floor mats like Weathertechs, Husky Liners or my favorite Findway Liners.
-So many rusted out floor boards actually rust out because of moister in the carpets.
-They rust from the inside out!
+So many rusted out floor boards actually rust out from the inside because of moister in the carpets.

 - If you live in hot climates, protect your car with dash shades.